ChaserSystems/cloudformation-aws-discriminat-gwlb/README.md

 `2az_new-vpc.json`: A pair of DiscrimiNAT instances in High Availability with Auto Scaling and Load Balancing across two AZs in a completely new VPC (also deployed by this stack).

-`3az_retrofit.json`: A trio of DiscrimiNAT instances in High Availability with Auto Scaling and Load Balancing across three AZs in an existing new VPC.
+`3az_retrofit.json`: A trio of DiscrimiNAT instances in High Availability with Auto Scaling and Load Balancing across three AZs in an existing VPC.

-`2az_retrofit.json`: A pair of DiscrimiNAT instances in High Availability with Auto Scaling and Load Balancing across two AZs in an existing new VPC.
+`2az_retrofit.json`: A pair of DiscrimiNAT instances in High Availability with Auto Scaling and Load Balancing across two AZs in an existing VPC.

 For single AZ deployment, see https://github.com/ChaserSystems/cloudformation-aws-discriminat-eni .